shuffleo/storyboard-tool/IMPLEMENTATION.md

 ### Text Field Editing

+#### Auto-Resizing Textareas
+- Script and General Notes fields use `AutoResizeTextarea` component
+- Automatically grows to fit content (minimum 4rem height)
+- Resizes in real-time as user types
+- Prevents text field from shrinking when clicked

 #### Keyboard Shortcuts (CRITICAL - DO NOT BREAK)
 All text fields MUST allow standard shortcuts:
 - Cmd/Ctrl+A: Select all